UniversityofBrighton/2023-exhibition-design/episodes/choose-context.Rmd

 exercises: 2
 ---

-## Step 1: Choose context in terms of theme
+## Choose context in terms of theme

 Please look at some of the proposed themes to help you define the contextual parameters of your digital experience.
 Pay attention to the information and media provided, i.e. texts, images, videos, 3D models etc. You can choose a theme from the list below or another theme of your choice through [Europeana](https://www.europeana.eu/en/stories).